-Prerequisites, CSCI 284 and MATH 207 or concurrent enrollment in MATH 207 or permission of the instructor.
-(Either semester/3 credits)
+Prerequisites, MATH 207 (may be taken concurrently) and CSCI 284 or permission of the instructor.
+(Second semester/3 credits)

-An introduction to concepts and techniques associated with the structuring and manipulation of information and to their implementation in a high-level programming language.
-Topics include: arrays, records, linked lists, sets, stacks, queues, and trees; basic manipulation techniques including sort/merge and search algorithms; an introduction to algorithm efficiency analysis.
+An introduction to the structuring and manipulation of information with implementation in the high-level programming language Java.
+Topics include: linked lists, sets, stacks, queues, and trees; basic manipulation techniques including sort/merge and search algorithms; an introduction to algorithm efficiency analysis.